canac/portman/README.md

 Releases the port allocated for a project.
 If `project-name` is not provided, the name of the project is extracted from the current git repo's GitHub URL.

+### `portman list`

+Lists all the ports assigned to all projects in alphabetical order.

 ### `portman reset`

 Releases all ports allocated for all projects.